Mistletoe is a natural therapy that may support and improve your dog’s quality of life while fighting canine cancer.

 Mistletoe extract is usually given as an injection by your veterinarian, but if you are interested you might be able to learn how to give it at home safely.

-There are many useful biological agents in mistletoe, so parts of the whole plant are typically found in formulated extracts2.
-Interestingly, the chemical composition of mistletoe varies based on the species of host tree and the time of year that it is harvested.
-Commercially available preparations typically take advantage of this by mixing fresh leafy shoots harvested in summer and winter with fruits harvested in winter when the concentrations of lectins and viscotoxins are highest11.
+The chemical composition of mistletoe varies based on the species of host tree and the time of year that it is harvested.
+Commercially available preparations typically take advantage of this by mixing fresh leafy shoots harvested in summer and winter with fruits harvested in winter when the concentrations of lectins and viscotoxins are highest.11

-Mistletoe extract is most commonly administered via injection.
-Typically (but not always), the first round of injections will be done daily, preferably in the morning7.
-A veterinarian quoted this as costing about $500 or more in 2015.
-Your veterinarian may do the first injections, and then instruct you on how to administer them at home1.
-These shots will result in a fever that your dog will have for approximately 5 to 10 days, but shots may be given only weekly or monthly once your dog’s fever breaks1.
-It could take 2 to 3 weeks to determine the best dose and dose schedule for your dog, so some patience may be needed7.
+Typically (but not always), the first round of injections will be done daily, preferably in the morning.7 A veterinarian quoted this as costing about $500 or more in 2015.
+Your veterinarian may do the first injections, then show you how to administer them at home.1 These shots will result in a fever that your dog will have for approximately 5 to 10 days, but shots may be given only weekly or monthly once your dog’s fever breaks.1

 What If I Miss a Dose?